Mpala Research Centre

 Mpala’s institutional mission is to support research that improves ecosystem functions, conserves biodiversity and enhances the livelihoods of employees and their families who are predominantly traditional pastoralists.
 Princeton’s legacy ties to the property are due to the generosity of alumnus George Small who deeded interest in the Mpala Conservancy to the University.

-Throughout the year, Princeton faculty, researchers, graduate and undergraduate students visit the property to expand their knowledge of the African landscape and to undertake research involving both human and wildlife populations, land use, the hydrological cycle and intersecting dynamics (humans-wildlife, water-land, etc.).
-In the spring semester, students enrolled in a twelve week long program (Semester in Kenya) visit the center for a sequential series of courses taught by Princeton faculty from the departments of Ecology and Evolutionary Biology, and the School of Engineering and Applied Science on topics including: Ecology and Conservation on African Landscapes, Natural History of Mammals, Globalization and Technology, and Field Ecohydrology.
+Throughout the year, Princeton faculty, researchers, and graduate and undergraduate students visit the property to expand their knowledge of the African landscape and to undertake research involving both human and wildlife populations, land use, the hydrological cycle, and intersecting dynamics (humans-wildlife, water-land, etc.).
+In the spring semester, students enrolled in a twelve week long program (Semester in Kenya) visit the center for a sequential series of courses taught by Princeton faculty from the Department of Ecology and Evolutionary Biology, the School of Engineering and Applied Science, the Program in African studies, and Columbia University on topics including: ecology and conservation on African landscapes,natural history of mammals, field ecohydrology, tropical agriculture, and biology of African animals and ecosystems.

-The Grand Challenges Program has helped sponsor facilities improvements to augment the research facility as a center for learning and teaching including dormitories units for visiting students, improved communications networks, and research amenities.
+The Grand Challenges Program has helped sponsor facility improvements to augment the research center for learning and teaching including dormitory units for visiting students, improved communications networks, and research amenities.
 With enhancements in place, the Mpala Centre provides the basic infrastructure to support multiple field research studies including work of faculty, research fellows, and graduate and undergraduate students.